danfuzz/samizdat/README.md

 explicitly rely on external state (such as a filesystem or network link).
 It also attempts to make immutable values the most attractive first choice for data representation.
-This all makes Samizdat a "functional" language of sorts, in the "Scheme camp" moreso than the "Haskell camp."
+This all makes Samizdat a "functional" language of sorts, in the "Scheme camp" more than the "Haskell camp."

 Find lots of documentation in [the doc/ directory](doc), including notably: